SeismicSystems/pilot-tomo-api/pages/index.md

 ```
 {
-    matches: Swipe[]
+    matches: [string, Swipe][]
 }
 ```

 ## Interfacing with your target chain

 ### Broadcasting a signal

 The swipe is registered directly from the user to the chain.
 Users must send the commitment, along with Seismic's signature of acknowledgement.

 ```
 swipe(uint256 swipeCommitment, ECDSASignature signature);
 ```

 ### Verifying swipes

 Tomo clients should verify that any pre-images sent by Seismic are reflected by the chain.
 It's a necessary step to uphold our security model.

 The contract maintaines a public mapping of `swipeCommitment` to a `bool` that reflects whether it's been registered.
 The Tomo client can use this to verify the pre-images.

 ```
 swipeContract.methods.swipes(swipeCommitment).call()
     .then(isPresent => {